A Taste of Oman

 Day 1 - Muscat On arrival at Muscat International Airport (formerly Seeb Airport), you will be met and transferred to your hotel.
 This is simply an arrival day, so you may arrive in Muscat at any time.
 There will be an important welcome meeting in the evening, usually at around 5 pm.
 Note that hotel rooms are generally only available after 3 pm, so if you are arriving much earlier we recommend you pre-book an additional night's accommodation.

-Day 4 - Wadi Bani Khaled - Wahiba Sands From Muscat you'll head southward, travelling through rugged landscape, before arriving at the Wadi Bani Khaled.
+Day 4 - Wadi Bani Khalid – Wahiba Sands From Muscat you'll head southward, travelling through rugged landscape, before arriving at the Wadi Bani Khalid.
 With turquoise waters, lush vegetation and palm trees, this is a slice of paradise.
 You'll follow a well-worn path into the heart of this rocky oasis and discover a large pool fed by a natural mountain spring.
 Stop on the edge of the extensive Wahiba Sands and enjoy a traditional lunch with a local Bedouin family.
 Continue your 4WD journey and arrive at the edge of the extensive Wahiba Sands.
 After deflating the tyres you'll follow an amazing route across the sand dunes to a desert camp.
 Watch sunset over the sand dunes of our desert camp and feature stay in Wahiba Sands.
 Enjoy an evening of traditional food and music (seasonal) this evening, sitting around an open fire under the stars.
-Drift off to sleep tonight in your simple tent amongst the desert ambience.
-(Total driving time today is approximately 6 hours.)
+Drift off to sleep tonight in your simple tent among the desert ambience.
 Your accommodation this evening is our Feature Stay Property; you will stay in the Sheikh Tents in the desert camp with private bathroom facilities including hot showers adjoining each tent.